Shaaali/identity-apps/docs/guides/applications/oidc/revoke-tokens.md

 Once the token is revoked, you will get 200 OK.

-## Token revocation for public clients
+## Token revocation by public clients

 Since public clients can't store credentials securly, they don't  need to do  authentication when invoking token revocation.
 But they need to submit their client ID.